Use shortcodes in your layouts

 - Heading field or text editor area of a Callout module

-You can create Page Builder shortcode to display the following types of content:
+You can create shortcodes for the following types of Page Builder content:

-You can use this shortcode in any text area where WordPress shortcodes can be used, as described at the beginning of this article.
+You can use this shortcode in any text field where WordPress shortcodes can be used.

 For example, you could create a Subscribe form, save it as a row or module, create the shortcode for it, and add it to a blog post that doesn't use Page Builder.
-Or you could use the shortcode in another Page Builder row or module that accepts text, such as a Tabs module.
-See the Advanced Ideas section below to see how some of our community have used shortcodes.
+Or you could use the shortcode for one module in another Page Builder row or module, such as a Tabs module.
+See the Advanced Ideas section below to see how some of our community have used Page Builder shortcodes.

 Here are some of the properties of Page Builder shortcode: